Rjesh2006/Structured_keywords.-/README.md

 1. ## Computing

   **Host**
-    host is any hardware device that has the capability of permitting access to a network via a user interface, specialized software,
+    host is any hardware device that       has the capability of permitting access to a network via a user         interface, specialized software.

   **VMs**:- virtual machine is used to     perform task on A VM is a              virtualized instance of a computer.

-   *ovs*:open virtual switch that is virtual switch to communicate with network
+   **Ovs**:- open virtual switch that is virtual switch to communicate with network

   **Bare metal**:- The fresh server without (os)